noidexe/Enjin-Coin-Documentation/docs/platform-architecture.md

 ![A diagram of Enjin's Architecture](images/platform-architecture.png)

-As this diagram shows, a basic blockchain interaction is a simple six step process.
+As this diagram shows, a basic blockchain interaction is a simple six-step process.

 In this example, let's consider the case of a user trying to sell a sword:
 1. The user interacts with your game.
 They tell the game to sell a sword.